 Technology – including Computers, Laptops, Tablets, Assistive Technology (AT), Voice Recognition Software (VRS), sometimes called Speech Recognition Software (SRS), and other equipment is now recognised throughout the World for enabling people to access information.
 In the UK, approximately 90% of the ¹population has access to a computer, if not at home, school, college, university or libraries.

 Assistive Technology can significantly help everyone, especially those with dyslexia or other Specific Learning Difficulties (SpLDs).

-Technology – on this secton of the website, you will find information on Computers, Specialist Software, Voice Recognition Software (SRS).
-Assistive Technology and other specialist equipment, which can help people who have Dyslexia; Dyscalculia; Dysgraphia; Dyspraxia; Attention Deficit Hyperactivity Disorder (ADHD) and other Specific Learning Difficulties (SpLD’s).
+Technology – on this section of the website, you will find information on “Assistive Technology” – Voice Recognition Software (VRS), sometimes called Speech Recognition Software (SRS), Touch-Typing, and other specialist technology that can help people with Dyslexia, Dyscalculia, Dysgraphia, Dyspraxia, Attention Deficit Hyperactivity Disorder (ADHD) and other Specific Learning Difficulties (SpLDs).

 ¹ Office of National Statistics – 5th June 2019

-I include games in this section because many parents often see arcade type games as children just playing.
+I include games in this section because many parents often see arcade-type games as children just playing.
 But playing these games can help develop hand/eye coordination, and a fun approach is adopted to make learning almost painless.
-Sinking battleships in alphabetical order is far more exciting than looking for X, Y, Z, etc. on a keyboard!
+Sinking battleships in alphabetical order is far more exciting than looking for X, Y, Z, etc., on a keyboard!
 Read More